 We want your input.
 With this post we would like to take you on a part of the journey of this project, including a little history of Turkey and some articles relevant to the project… Read or just browse and follow the links that interest you.
 Tell us what your thoughts are in the comment section.
 We want to hear from you.

 S/he came into being over the course of three years and we are excited to present its first iteration at Ithaca’s Kitchen Theatre Company and work with its unfailingly supportive staff at their brand new facility.
-For more information about S/he and related events, click on our “Current” tab.
+For more information about S/he and related events, go to our “S/he” site.

 The impetus to create S/he with our Turkish colleagues originated, you might be surprised, in Germany, a country with which we have a deep connection and where there are almost 3 million Turks living today.
 Headscarf-wearing, often non-German speaking women stand in stark relief to traditional Germans, and news stories of oppression and abuse caught our attention.
 We decided to focus on the role of the headscarf and see where this took us.